 Ankara is derived from the name of the population living there, the Antankarana.
 Antankarana means “the people from the rocks”, which refers to the Tsingys typical for the national park.

-Ankarana is located on the RN6, just 110 km south of Antsiranana (Diego Suarez) and about 30 km north of Ambilobe, in northern Madagascar.
-The park is close to the Amber Mountain National Park.
+Ankarana is located on the RN6, just 110 km south of Antsiranana (Diego Suarez) and about 35 km north of Ambilobe, in northern Madagascar.
+The park is only about 100 km away from the Amber Mountain National Park.

-By car you can reach Ankarana from Antsiranana in about 4 hours.
-Some small taxis also drive there, Taxibrousse run with less comfort and safety (and usually do not stop at the National Park).
-Antsiranana has an airport from which domestic flights to the capital Antana are offered several times a week.
-From Tana by land it is about 1000 km to Ankarana.
+By car, you can reach Ankarana from Antsiranana in about 4 hours.
+Some small taxis also drive there, Taxibrousses run with less comfort and safety.
+Antsiranana has an airport from which domestic flights to the capital Antananarivo are offered several times a week.
+From Tana by land, it is about 1000 km to Ankarana.

 Information about the national park:

-The approximately 182 km² Ankarana National Park, founded in 1956, is famous above all for its Tsingys: razor-sharp limestones that tower over huge areas close to the sky at a height of several metres.
-They are remnants from the Jurassic and otherwise only occur in Tsingy de Bemaraha National Park.
-The Madagascan word mitsingytsingyna means “walking on tiptoe”.
+The approximately 182 km² Ankarana National Park, founded in 1956, is famous above all for its Tsingys: razor-sharp limestones that tower over huge areas close to the sky at a height of several meters.
+They are remnants from the Jurassic and otherwise only occur in Tsingy de Bemaraha and Tsingy de Namoroka National Parks.
+The Malagasy word mitsingytsingyna means “walking on tiptoe”.
 One of the several hours of hiking trails to and along the Tsingys, which leads to two small, very safely paved suspension bridges, is recommended.
-From the highest point of Ankarana National Park, Point de Vue (“lookout”), you can see the whole park up to the Mozambique Channel.
+From the highest point of Ankarana National Park, you can see the whole park up to the Mozambique Channel.

-The Tsingys separate the park in two, a dry savannah landscape and an evergreen dry forest.
-The park offers a variety of hiking routes, from one to four hours of difficulty for every traveller.
+The Tsingys separate the park in two, a dry savannah landscape and a dry forest.
+The park offers a variety of hiking routes, from one to six hours of difficulty for every traveler.
 Crossed by numerous gorges and rivers, Ankarana also has Africa’s largest interconnected underground cave network with a total length of 120 km.
 Some of the caves can be visited, others are fady (sacred or taboo).
 A special feature of the park is the “perte des rivières” (“the river hole”), a huge stone hole in which several rivers merge and continue underground.
-The rivers only carry water during the rainy season, so that this small wonder of nature as well as some river beds can be visited safely during the dry season.
+The rivers only carry water during the rainy season, so that this small wonder of nature, as well as some river beds, can be visited safely during the dry season.

 Ankarana has a hot, tropical climate.
 The temperatures are often well above 30°C. The heat makes even easy walks in the Tsingys fast to a sweaty tour, the forest offers however sufficiently shady cooling.
 April to August, the dry season, is the best season to visit this national park.

 Despite its good location, Ankarana National Park has not yet been fully developed for tourists.
-Accommodation of very moderate quality can be found in nearby Ambilobe, in Ambanja or better in Antsiranana (Diego Suarez), a little further away.
-Directly in the park there are two small campgrounds with simple toilets, but without electricity or water, but all the more mosquitoes.
+Accommodation of very moderate-quality can be found in nearby Ambilobe, in Ambanja, or better in Antsiranana (Diego Suarez), a little further away.
+Directly in the park, there are two small campgrounds with simple toilets, but without electricity or water, but all the more mosquitoes.
 The local guides can arrange picnics or lunch on request so that you can enjoy the whole day in the National Park.
 The eastern entrance of the park is located in the east in the village of Mahamasina, where there are ten very spacious, simple bungalows at Chez Laurent.
+Just a few kilometres from Mahamasina is Ankarana Lodge, which offers more sophisticated bungalows and a pool.

 Flora and Fauna:

 The caves of Ankarana as well as the Tsingys offer only specialized animals and plants a peculiar habitat.
 In the caves you can find blind fish and crabs, arachnids and bats.
-Eleven species of lemurs live in the dry forest and also between the Tsingys, including the Crowned Lemur (Eulemur coronatus), the Sanford’s lemur (Eulemur sanfordi) and the nocturnal sportive lemur, as well as about 100 species of birds.
-Crowned and Sanford’s lemurs can be observed outstandingly with the picnic on the Campgrounds, since the curious animals understood fast that in the proximity of eating tourists sometimes also bananas and other delicacies can be dusted.
+Eleven species of lemurs live in the dry forest and also between the Tsingys, including the Crowned Lemur, the Sanford’s lemur (Eulemur sanfordi) and the nocturnal Ankarana sportive lemur, as well as about 100 species of birds.
+Crowned and Sanford’s lemurs can be observed outstandingly with the picnic on the Campgrounds since the curious animals understood fast that in the proximity of eating tourists sometimes also bananas and other delicacies can be dusted.

-If you take a closer look, you will also find many of the approximately 60 reptile species, e.g. the panther chameleon (Furcifer pardalis) or the Henkel’s leaf-tailed geckos (Uroplatus henkeli), which are usually nestled upside down on tree trunks.
-In one of the caves live Nile crocodiles (Crocodylus niloticus madagascariensis).
-Day geckos (e.g. Phelsuma abotti) whizz rapidly over tree trunks and branches, and the most different snakes like the golden hook nose snake (Leioheterodon modestus) or the four-striped Dromycodyras quadrilineatus live in the foliage.
+If you take a closer look, you will also find many of the approximately 60 reptile species, for example, the panther chameleon or the Henkel’s leaf-tailed geckos (Uroplatus henkeli), which are usually nestled upside down on tree trunks.
+Only a few years ago, a smaller leaf-tailed gecko, Uroplatus fetsy, was discovered in Ankarana.
+In one of the caves live Nile crocodiles (Crocodylus niloticus).
+Day geckos (Phelsuma abotti, Phelsuma grandis and Phelsuma roesleri) whizz rapidly over tree trunks and branches, and the most different snakes like the golden hook nose snake (Leioheterodon modestus) or the four-striped Dromycodyras quadrilineatus live in the foliage.
+If you look very closely, you may even find the leaf chameleon Brookesia confidens.
+It is part of a group that belongs to the smallest chameleons of the world.